Four Over Six: More Accurate NVFP4 Quantization with Adaptive Block Scaling: Evaluation

 \section{Evaluation}

 In this section, we evaluate how Four Over Six affects the performance of models quantized to NVFP4 during pre-training and post-training quantization.
-We find that the addition of Four Over Six leads to improved performance during pre-training, and improves downstream performance of already-trained Llama~\cite{grattafiori_llama_2024} and Qwen~\cite{yang_qwen3_2025} models on a wide variety of tasks.
+We find that the addition of Four Over Six leads to improved performance during pre-training, and improves downstream performance of already-trained Llama~\cite{grattafiori_llama_2024} and Qwen~\cite{yang_qwen3_2025} models across several downstream tasks.